Selfie21/SolaxCloudApi/README.md

 # SolaxCloudApi

 Has different functionalities most importantly getting the data from the Solax Cloud Portal.
-Gets your data from the Solax Cloud via the SolaxCrawler class.
-The Password has to be run through an MD5 hash (https://md5generator.de/).
+I have now implemented everything with the usage for an the new API.

-If you want to verify the Certificate you have to install the Certificate from the solax site and refer to it in the verify param.
-Can't really do this since I am using it for my Alexa Skill.
+Access works via the token id and a respective site_id (sn).
+For more infor refer to https://www.solaxcloud.com/phoebus/resource/files/userGuide/Solax_API.pdf?token=b4ffe250-1f84-4bf2-807c-21f973d7cab8&lang=de_DE.

-Don't call the API to often, since it will get slowed down significantly.
-This isn't really a good way to access the Cloud anyway.
-But I guess since they don't have an API this is the best way.
+I have also included the main page for an Alexa skill I will release on the Alexa Skill Store.

-Update: They finally added an API!
-I will see if you can retrieve all the data I need aswell as if you can access it without buying extra stuff.
+~~Update: They finally added an API!
+I will see if you can retrieve all the data I need aswell as if you can access it without buying extra stuff.~~